-- Distributing promotional literature such as door drops in SfN contracted hotels; attaching adhesive-backed promotional material to facility walls/doors/columns; or distributing promotional business/postcards, and/or fliers in the registration area, poster session and/or exhibit floor areas, and corridors of the San Diego Convention Center, in any official SfN contracted hotel, and SfN events.
-(You will be financially responsible for any damages to facilities from these activities.)
+- Distributing promotional literature such as door drops in SfN contracted hotels; attaching adhesive-backed promotional material to facility walls/doors/columns; or distributing promotional business/postcards and/or fliers in the registration area, poster session and/or exhibit floor areas, and corridors of the Walter E. Washington Convention Center, in any official SfN contracted hotel, and at SfN events.
+(Organizers will be financially responsible for any damages to facilities from these activities.)

 - Using the Society's name, acronym, or logo on signage, website URLs, email subject lines, or marketing materials.

 - The Society for Neuroscience name and acronym, logo, meeting name, and meeting logo are the property of the Society and may not be used without prior written permission.
-References may be made to the annual meeting as listed: Neuroscience 2018, San Diego, CA, November, 3-7.
+References may be made to the annual meeting as listed: Neuroscience 2023, Washington, D.C., November 11–15.